TattlingJam4231/weapon-rebalances/README.md

 # Payday-2-weapon-rebalances
-This is just a relatively minor rebalance of some weapons for Payday 2.
-We might expand our scope eventually and rebalance more weapons and other bits of the game.
+This is a rebalance of weapons for Payday 2 that is intended to make the different weapon categories more distinguished from each other and make all weapons equally viable.

-WEAPON BUFFS

-  Light Machine Guns:

-    KSP 58:
-        Stability increased from 28 to 36

-      The goal here was just to make the KSP 58 a lot less clunky and annoying to use without making it too strong.

-WEAPON REWORKS
+## Weapon changes

+#### Shotguns

-    Assault Rifles:
+#### Assault Rifles

-      Little Friend 7.62 Rifle:
+    - Little Friend 7.62 Rifle:
-        Damage decreased from 160 to 58
+      - Damage decreased from 160 to 58
-        Mag capacity increased from 20 to 30
+      - Mag capacity increased from 20 to 30
-        Total ammo increased from 40 to 120
+      - Total ammo increased from 40 to 120
-        Ammo pickup rate increased
+      - Ammo pickup rate increased
-        Default fire mode changed from single fire to automatic Under barrel grenade launcher is now in the assault rifle catagory
+      - Default fire mode changed from single fire to automatic
+      - Under barrel grenade launcher is now in the assault rifle catagory

-      Our main focus with this rework was to make the Little Friend actually usable, and a lot more versatile.
-It's inline with the lower damage assault rifles rather than DMR style rifles now, and we hope these changes makes the rifle more viable.
+####  LMGs:

+    - KSP 58:
+      - Stability increased from 28 to 36

+#### Snipers

+#### SMGs

+#### Special

       Vulcan Minigun:
         Damage increased from 25 to 80